Home » News » The Bahamas-Ready Leopard: The Complete Preparation Guide for Cruising the Islands with Confidence

 Solar Potential and Energy Independence

-This reduces generator use, lowers fuel consumption, and supports comfortable off-grid living.
+This reduces generator use, lowers fuel consumption, and supports daily off-grid living.

 Family-Friendly Cruising